 Hitler decided to remain in Berlin, although his advisers urged him to leave.
 On 12 April Hitler learned that President Franklin D. Roosevelt of the USA had died, and this briefly raised the hope that there might yet be a falling out among the Allies.

 The major Western Allied contribution to the battle was the strategic bombing of Berlin during 1945.
-During 1945 the unimpeded heavy bomber formations of the USAAF launched a number of very large daytime raids on Berlin and for 36 nights in succession scores of RAF de Havilland Mosquito light bombers attacked the German capital, ending on the night of 20/21 April just before the Soviet forces entered the city.
+The unimpeded heavy bomber formations of the USAAF launched a number of very large daytime raids on Berlin and for 36 nights in succession scores of RAF de Havilland Mosquito twin-engined light bombers attacked the German capital, ending on the night of 20/21 April just before the Soviet forces entered the city.

 The Soviet offensive into central Germany had two objectives.
 Firstly, Stalin did not believe the Western Allies would hand over territory occupied by them for incorporation into the post-war Soviet zone, and therefore had his armies began the offensive on a broad front to advance rapidly to meet the Western Allies and thus come to a halt as far to the west as possible.
 Secondly, Stalin’s overriding objective was the capture of Berlin.
 The two were complementary because possession of the zone could not be won quickly unless Berlin was taken.
 Another consideration was that Berlin itself held useful post-war strategic assets, including Hitler (if he could be taken alive) and, the Soviets believed, the German atomic bomb programme.